 There are 3 forms of the disease: pulmonary (acute and chronic), disseminated (acute and chronic), and primary cutaneous histoplasmosis.

-In acute pulmonary histoplasmosis, the patient presents with cough, chest pain, fever, and occasionally a rash caused by immune complexes (erythema multiforme, toxic erythema, or erythema nodosum).
+In acute pulmonary histoplasmosis, the patient presents with cough, chest pain, fever, and occasionally a rash caused by immune complexes (erythema multiforme, toxic erythema, or erythema nodosum) 3-17 days after a prodrome of an influenza-like illness.
+In immunocompetent patients, acute pulmonary histoplasmosis is most likely asymptomatic or pauci-symptomatic.

-In patients with acute disseminated histoplasmosis, the fungus spreads to other organs such as the liver, spleen, and bone marrow.
+In patients with acute disseminated histoplasmosis, the fungus spreads to other organs such as the lymph nodes, liver, spleen, skin, gastrointestinal tract, and bone marrow.
 This form is commonly seen in immunocompromised patients.
-Skin rash is more common in the disseminated form.
+Skin involvement is more common in the disseminated form, where there may be widespread erythematous, umbilicated, and crusted papules and nodules.
+Gastrointestinal involvement is common, and patients may report abdominal pain, diarrhea, nausea, anorexia, gastrointestinal bleeding, and melena.
 Severe weight loss, fever, anemia, and hepatosplenomegaly can result.

 Chronic disseminated histoplasmosis commonly appears months after a patient has left an endemic area.
 Patients may present with oral or pharyngeal ulcerations or with adrenal insufficiency after adrenal infiltration.